MarkLaVenia/rockr/README.md

 ### Selection

-We then reduce the dataframe to the observations of interest.
+I then reduce the dataframe to the observations of interest.

--   For all analyses, we drop observations for polls coded as invalid.
+-   For all analyses, I drop observations for polls coded as invalid.
     -   In the example data, one poll coded as invalid was conducted as an alternate final.
--   For two analyses we retain data for only final polls, excluding data for bonus and qualifying polls (see [Bar Chart 1](#Bar%20Chart%201) and [Bar Chart 2](#Bar%20Chart%202)); for a third analysis we retained data for all valid polls, inclusive of bonus, qualifying, and final polls (see [Bar Chart 3](#Bar%20Chart%203)).
+-   For two analyses I retain data for only final polls, excluding data for bonus and qualifying polls (see [Bar Chart 1](#Bar%20Chart%201) and [Bar Chart 2](#Bar%20Chart%202)); for a third analysis I retained data for all valid polls, inclusive of bonus, qualifying, and final polls (see [Bar Chart 3](#Bar%20Chart%203)).